serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 # Anatomy of a Serverless Application

-The path to writing your first application in any new technology is usually steep.
-The motivation is to quickly get through the initial learning curve and deploy an application.
-Toolsets can be helpful but they can be equally overwhelming without a step-by-step example.
+We've all been new to serverless before.
+In this post, I'll walk you through how to get up and running on your first application.
+Let's cut through the docs, shall we?

-In this post, we will build an application with a backend email service that can be called over HTTP from a simple frontend like `curl`.
-I'll take you through the process of writing your first serverless application and share my experience.
+This application will be a backend email service that can be called over HTTP from a simple frontend like `curl`.
 You will learn how to:

 * Setup the development environment
 * Create an application project